 While this section focuses on the employment (extensive) margin of the labor response to monetary policy, alternative channels of labor adjustment are hours worked and wages.
 Two important caveats of our data are that we do no observe hours worked and that we observe the labor earnings only at an annual frequency.
-We propose to study male employment as an imperfect mean to study a sub-population for which the hours margin is less important.
-Figure A.5 (a) shows the average employment response of male workers to monetary policy shocks.
-The response is similar in shape and only somewhat larger in magnitude compared to the total population in Figure 1.
-If the hours margin is of limited quantitative relevance.
+We propose to study male employment as an imperfect mean to study a sub-population for which the hours margin is less important.18 Fig. A.5(a) shows the average employment response of male workers to monetary policy shocks.
+The response is similar in shape and only somewhat larger in magnitude compared to the total population in Fig. 1.
+If the hours margin is more important for female workers' response, then the evidence suggests the hours margin is of limited quantitative relevance.
 Of course, this is a speculative conclusion and ultimately studying the hours margin requires data on hours worked.
 To study the response of wages, we compute labor earnings per days worked.
 A disclaimer is that our data only measures wages at yearly frequency.
-Figure A.5 (b) shows male workers' wage response to the monetary policy shock.
+Fig. A.5(b) shows male workers' wage response to the monetary policy shock.
+Note that the underlying sample is restricted to workers that were continuously employed by the same firm during the 12 quarters after the shock.
+We find no statistically significant negative effect in the first three years after the monetary policy shock.
+This suggests that the wage margin is also of limited quantitative relevance, in particular when compared to the employment margin.
+This is in line with the evidence in Bertheau et al. (2023b), which shows that firms are reluctant to cut wages and resort to layoffs instead.